 Botswana is a landlocked country in Southern Africa that borders the countries of Namibia, South Africa, Zimbabwe, and Zambia.
 The territory is roughly triangular—with its eastern side protruding into a sharp point.
 Its eastern and southern borders are marked by river courses and an old wagon road; its western borders are lines of longitude and latitude through the Kalahari, and its northern borders combine straight lines with a river course.
 The capital of Botswana is Gaborone.
 Within the Botswana’s borders is a rich variety of wildlife, including many species of mammals, birds, reptiles, amphibians, and fish.

-The total land area is 566,730 km² and the population of Botswana, as of 2021, stands at 2,400,136, ranking 27 in the Commonwealth countries population ranking.
+The total land area is 566,730 Km2 and the population of Botswana, as of 2022, stands at 2,384,246 ranking 27 in the Commonwealth countries population ranking.
 Of this population an estimated 73% live in urban areas.
 Life expectancy in Botswana is 69.9 and the median age is 24.
-The dominant ethnic identity in Botswana is Tswana, comprising two-thirds of the population in the 21st century.
-About one-half of the country’s population is Christian.

 The supporters of Seretse Khama began to organize political movements from 1952, and there was a nationalist spirit even among older “tribal” leaders.
 Ngwato “tribal” negotiations for the start of copper mining led to an agreement in 1959.
 A legislative council was eventually set up in 1961 after limited national elections.
 The Bechuanaland People’s Party was founded in 1960, and the Bechuanaland Democratic Party was founded in 1962.